jmvrbanac/dockerfile-collection/simple-keystone/README.md

-Warning: This is a personal docker image that is designed to aid in the development and testing of projects that use Keystone middleware for authenication and authorization.
+Warning: This is a personal docker image that is designed to aid in the development and testing of projects that use Keystone middleware for authentication and authorization.

 **Here be Dragons!
 Use at your own risk!!**